kianwoon/ai_projects_sys_monitoring/readme.md

 This application monitors a Grafana dashboard through your computer's camera and sends email and WhatsApp alerts when services are detected as down.
 It uses computer vision and OCR to detect service status based on color indicators (red for down, green for up).

+## New Features
+- Improved UI for service configuration, including responsive design and clear button functionalities.
+- Added functionality to load and save service configurations directly from the application.
+- Enhanced error handling for camera initialization and user input validation.

 ## Prerequisites

 1. Python 3.13.2 or higher